denis-stepanov/esp-ds-system/README.md

 4. Add the following lines in your sketch (.ino):

 		#include "MySystem.h"

+		using namespace ds;
 		...

 		void setup() {
-	  		ds::System::begin();   // Could be omitted for some capabilities ...
+	  		System::begin();   // Could be omitted for some capabilities ...
 		}

 		void loop() {
+	  	...
-	  		ds::System::update();  // Could be omitted for some capabilities ...
+	  		System::update();  // Could be omitted for some capabilities }
-		}

 Example: NTP Support